Thinking of Joining Yachting then read this….

 Absolutely.
 Registering with agencies will help you find a job.
 A good agency can give you advice on your CV, interview techniques and anything else you can do to maximise your chances of getting a job.
 They will also have a number of jobs, some of which are hopefully suitable for you.

-We would recommend that you base yourself in the south of France or Palma, Mallorca as you have easy access to scores of yachts on your doorstep.
+We would recommend you base yourself in the south of France or Palma, Majorca as you have easy access to scores of yachts on your doorstep.

 The busiest time for yachts recruiting is generally March and April so aim to be here towards the end of March / early April and budget to be out here for at least a month